Alabama Court Records

 Below is the list of community work centers in the states:

-There is one Alabama Therapeutic Education Facility, an out of state facility located at:
+There is one Alabama Therapeutic Education Facility, an out-of-state facility located at:

 102 industrial Parkway